-Endometriosis is a medical condition that requires medical treatment, however, there are some things that woman can do to improve or lessen the symptoms of endometriosis.
+Endometriosis is a medical condition that requires medical treatment; however, there are some things that a woman can do to improve or lessen the symptoms of endometriosis.

 I loved this interview on the Latest Developments in the Treatment of Endometriosis we did on a Creating a Family Radio Show with Dr. Hugh Taylor, one of the leading experts in the US on endometriosis and the Anita O’Keeffe Young Professor of Women’s Health and chair of the Department of Obstetrics, Gynecology and Reproductive Science, at the Yale School of Medicine, and Chief of Obstetrics and Gynecology at Yale-New Haven Hospital.

-Other Creating a Family resources you will enjoy:
+Creating a Family resources you may find helpful: